MYusha/Video-Anomaly-Detection/README.md

 # Video Anomaly Detection

-This repo contains the example code for the paper*Classifier Two-Sample Test for Video Anomaly Detections*(BMVC 2018)
+This repo contains the example code for the paper *Classifier Two-Sample Test for Video Anomaly Detections*(BMVC 2018)

-(Links coming soon)
+(Links and Citation coming soon)

 ## Using the code
 * Download package: